mike-kfed/lcov2cobertura/README.md

-# lcov2cobertura
+# lcov2xml

-converts lcov info files to cobertura XML
+Executable to convert lcov info files to cobertura XML format.

-Idea is for this to be a library for [cargo-llvm-cov](https://github.com/taiki-e/cargo-llvm-cov) but also a more performant standalone application replacing the Python based [lcov-to-cobertura-xml](https://github.com/eriwen/lcov-to-cobertura-xml)
+A more performant standalone application replacing the Python based [lcov-to-cobertura-xml](https://github.com/eriwen/lcov-to-cobertura-xml)

+Contains two tools to help with CI/CD coverage, especially for GitLab. `lcov2xml` to convert and if needed `cobertura_split` to chunk them into allowed sizes for GitLab artifacts.

+You can avoid installing those tools, because conversion functionality is also integrated in [cargo-llvm-cov](https://github.com/taiki-e/cargo-llvm-cov) which might already covers your needs.

 ## Features